-Early Days on the Yukon: And the Story of Its Gold Finds (Book - Amazon.ca) : William Ogilvie was the first surveyor of the Yukon Territory.
+Early Days on the Yukon and the Story of Its Gold Finds (Wolf Creek Classics) (Book - Amazon) : William Ogilvie was the first surveyor of the Yukon Territory.
 Ogilvie is a great storyteller and delights in recounting unique anecdotes and incidents not discussed in other Klondike writings.
 Originally published in 1913, this book is of great historical significance to anyone interested in the Klondike Gold Rush or the modern development of the north.

-Land of the Midnight Sun: A History of the Yukon
+Land of the Midnight Sun: A History of the Yukon, Second Edition

 Back to Main Page